 1. Your Outer Shoulders

 The outer shoulder tattoo is probably where one will less likely to feel the pain.
-There is plenty of flesh acting as cushion for the needle and has fewer nerve endings.
-Best part about the area?
+There is plenty of flesh acting as a cushion for the needle and has fewer nerve endings.
+The best part about the area?
 It can fit any size tattoo.
-You can go small, medium size or go with tattoo that covers half of your arm.
-Usually, people describe outer shoulder tattoo pain and a slight dull background pain, meaning the session would probably be a breeze.
+You can go small, medium size or go with a tattoo that covers half of your arm.
+Usually, people describe outer shoulder tattoo pain as a slight dull background pain, meaning the session would probably be a breeze.

 2. Your Outer Thighs

-Tattooing on your things is less painful, as the leg muscle are generally pretty good at tolerating pain.
+Thigh tattoos are less painful than one thinks.
+Surprisingly, the leg muscles are generally pretty good at tolerating pain.
 The abundance of muscle and fat with low nerve ending makes it least painful area for tattooing.
 Now, make sure the design you choose doesn’t fall between your inner thighs region, as it is erogenous zone and has more nerve receptors.
 The thighs offer a lot of cushion compared other bone-y areas.
 Plus, healing time can be easier and much faster, since you can wear shorts and not put any type of friction on it.
 You might want to consider a calf tattoo as well, which is another one of the areas of the body with more cushioning and therefore often involves a smaller amount of pain than others.

 3. Your Fingers

 Although you might experience discomfort, the finger is one of the areas you might not feel as much pain compared to other parts on your body.
-The most painful spot on your finger is the one near the bone.
-But in reality, tattoos done on your fingers are usually quite small, meaning the pain will last you just a few seconds, minutes at most.
-One reason why the finger is on of the last painful places to get a tattoo is that there aren’t many nerve endings on the top of the finger.
+The most painful spot on your finger is near the bone.
+But in reality, tattoos done on your fingers are usually small, meaning the pain will last you just a few seconds, minutes at most.
+One reason why the finger is one of the least painful places to get a tattoo is that there aren’t many nerve endings on the top of the finger.